 In 2014, Germany spent 11.3% of its GDP on health care.

-In 2015, domestic and international travel and tourism combined directly contributed over €105.3 billion to German GDP and supported nearly 4.2 million jobs.
+In 2015, domestic and international travel and tourism combined directly contributed over €105.3 billion to German GDP.

-In 2015, following the 2015 refugee crisis, Germany hosted the second-highest number of international migrants worldwide, about 5% or 12 million of all 244 million migrants.
+In 2015, following the 2015 refugee crisis, Germany was listed as host to the second-highest number of international migrants worldwide, about 5% or 12 million of all 244 million migrants.

 As of 2016, 51% of Germany's land area is devoted to agriculture, while 30% is forested and 14% is covered by settlements or infrastructure.

-As of 2017, Germany's household recycling rate is among the highest in the world—at around 65%.
+As of 2017, Germany's household recycling rate was around 65%, among the highest in the world.

 As of 2017, the German military has about 3,600 troops stationed in foreign countries as part of international peacekeeping forces.

-In 2017, Frank-Walter Steinmeier became the President of Germany, assuming the role of head of state with primarily representative responsibilities.
+In 2017, Frank-Walter Steinmeier became the President of Germany.
+The president holds the position of head of state, primarily fulfilling representative duties and exercising specific powers.

-In 2017, the country accounted for 28% of the eurozone economy according to the International Monetary Fund.
+In 2017, Germany accounted for 28% of the eurozone economy according to the International Monetary Fund.

-In the 2017 German federal election, the right-wing populist Alternative for Germany gained enough votes to attain representation in the parliament for the first time.
+In the 2017 German federal election, the right-wing populist party Alternative for Germany (AfD) secured sufficient votes to gain representation in the German parliament for the first time.

 The German men's national football team won the FIFA Confederations Cup in 2017.

-In 2018, Germany meets its power demands using 40% renewable sources.
+In 2018, Germany met its power demands using 40% renewable sources.

-In 2018, the overall crime rate in Germany fell to its lowest since 1992.
+In 2018, the overall crime rate in Germany fell to its lowest level since 1992.

 The 2018 Michelin Guide awarded eleven restaurants in Germany three stars, giving the country a cumulative total of 300 stars.

-In 2019, Germany ranked 21st in the world in life expectancy according to the WHO, with 78.7 years for men and 84.8 years for women.
+In 2019, Germany ranked 21st in the world in life expectancy with 78.7 years for men and 84.8 years for women according to the WHO.
 The principal cause of death was cardiovascular disease, at 37%.

 In 2019, Germany ranked seventh among EU countries in terms of the percentage of migrants in the country's population, at 13.1%.